smling/java.project.template/README.md

 This is the project template on [CookieCutter](https://github.com/cookiecutter/cookiecutter) for creating Java library project.

+User can use the template to create Java Maven / Gradle project and supported Java LTS version.

+When rendering project, it will lookup Maven to get latest package version to prevent patching after project created.

 ## Prerequesties ##
 1. Install CookieCutter in workspace.